 - View presentation about Chulalongkorn

-- Watch video about Chulalongkorn
+- About Chulalongkorn

 The word "Thai" means "land of the free" even though it is more well known as the "land of smiles".
 When visitors arrive in this kingdom, they are greeted with warm hospitality and a smile.
 This country of approximately 60 million people is also the only country in Southeast Asia that has never been colonized.
 Tourism has become an important industry in the country.
 More people visit Thailand than any other country in Southeast Asia.
 In 2000, more than 9 million people visited Thailand.